Page Content

 Working on Campus

-It may be possible for students to be employed by the college, as regular ‘employees’.
-Such employment, if available, is usually part-time but can help in reducing the cost of Education to some considerable extent.
+It may be possible for students to be employed by the college as regular ‘employees.’
+Such employment, if available, is usually part-time but can help reduce the cost of Education to some considerable extent.

 FAFSA

-Graduates of a Master’s in Music Education online generally go on to take up jobs in the teaching profession, as this degree prepares them for a variety of careers in Music Education.
+Graduates of a Master’s in Music Education online generally take up jobs in the teaching profession, as this degree prepares them for various careers in Music Education.
 Some of the primary roles graduates commonly engage in are:

 • Elementary School Music Teacher